apmcleod/voice-splitting/README.md

 files.
 Any directories listed will be searched recursively for all files, and if any of the files found are not in MIDI format, an exception will be thrown.

+*To write results out as tracks to a new MIDI file*:
+> `java -cp bin voicesplitting.voice.hmm.HmmVoiceSplittingTester -w voice FILES` (also add -l if the files are live performance).

+This will write all of the files out to new MIDI files in the directory `voice`.

 ARGS:
  One of these is required:
    * `-r` = Run a test (if used with -t, we will use the tuned parameters instead of any given).